inknos/monteising/README.md

 # monteising
-montevarlo simulation of the ising model in root
+montecarlo simulation of the ising model in root